somanydoors/custom-live-cd-debian/README.md

 To configure the dynamic MOTD, put executable shell scripts into `update-motd.d` and rebuild the image, those scripts will be executed in alphabetical order after `/etc/motd` is printed to the console.

+### Editing the packages installed in the live OS

+To customize the packages that are installed into the live OS, add a file named `name.list.chroot` with a list of packages you want to be installed, then rebuild the image.
+Each of those package lists will be combined and the packages will be built into the live OS.

 ## References